 For example, if your friend has recently moved out for the first time, it’s worth asking them if there’s anything they need for their home that you could get them as a present – such as a cutlery set or bedding.
 Or if they’re expecting a baby, you could even offer to contribute to the cost of pricey items that they’ll need to buy, such as a cot or pram.

-So, although it may ruin the surprise element (and let’s face it, cutlery is nowhere near as exciting as a new pair of trainers), giving a gift that’s needed will bring far more value, and it won’t sit gathering dust in a few months when something else is in fashion.
+So, although it may ruin the surprise element (and let’s face it, cutlery is nowhere near as exciting as a new pair of trainers), giving a gift that’s needed will bring far more value and won’t sit gathering dust in a few months when something else is in fashion.

 Buy second-hand

-So, just think of how many unwanted gifts are also generated from other occasions that could be going to waste – such as birthdays and weddings, or when you leave a job and your co-workers all chip in to get you a little something to say goodbye.
+We already mentioned that a lot of Christmas presents go unwanted.
+So, just think of how many gifts are also generated from other occasions that could end up going to waste – such as birthdays and weddings, or when you leave a job and your co-workers all chip in to get you a little something to say goodbye.

 And if you’d rather do your shopping online, then try places like Facebook Marketplace, eBay and Depop to see what treasures you could snap up.